Deaf Again: An Inside Look

 And that, my dear friends, is why I wrote Deaf Again.

 Three editions later, Deaf Again is still going strong.
 Quite frankly, I'm amazed.
-It was supposed to validate the experiences of deaf and hard of hearing readers and then ride off into the sunset.
-But a funny thing happened on its journey into oblivion.
+It was supposed to validate the experiences of deaf and hard of hearing readers and then ride off into the sunset, but a funny thing happened on its journey into oblivion.
+It took a detour or two and wound up sticking around much longer than expected.

 First, it went international.
 It got picked up by bookstores in England, Australia, and Germany.
 Signum Press in Germany went so far as to publish a translated edition titled Endlich Gehorlos.
 Emails from all over the world started pouring in.
 Emails along the lines of "This is exactly what I went through!
 I showed it to my family and friends.
 Finally, they understand."
 (Validation!)